MacHeist: MacHeist IV

 On September 12, 2012, MacHeist released a camera app for iOS called "Who's Quilly."
 The next day, MacHeist tweeted a quote from the poem "the Spider and the Fly," notifying of a website 'blackout'.
 Both of these pages have materials hosted in a '/mh4' folder, indicating MH4 was coming.

 At around 11:00 BST, MacHeist 4 begun with a message on their Facebook page and the release of the MacHeist Agent App.
 Ironically, the site's previous intentional blackout preceded an unintentional blackout, as the site was slow to respond due to the number of visits.

 On September 16, 2012, MacHeist 4 officially launched, after a message from John Casasanta on the previous day.
 MacHeist 4 had eight series of puzzle games (called Missions and nanoMissions, from 1 to 4 each) at the end of which users would get free software as prizes and also discount coins for this season's bundle.
 Later on, all the 20 software programs collectively called "the loot" were made available to everyone in a "pay with a tweet" program in order to help promote MacHeist 4 on Twitter.
 Users who had already 'heisted' the loot were awarded another application, Favs.
 The puzzle games called the Missions/nanoMissions each had their own Mac, iPhone and iPad apps and there was also a MacHeist Agent app that displayed the site's announcements and also awarded those who used it another discount coin for the bundle.

 One month later, on October 16, the MacHeist 4 reveal show launched the bundle, initially consisting of 15 Mac applications: Bejeweled 3, Scrivener, Realmac Software's Courier, PDF Signer, Mapdiva Artboard], Jurassic Park, Radium, MacWare DiskTools Pro, Ohanaware HDRtist], Firetask, BioShock 2, Corel Painter Lite (which was promoted as originally launched on MacHeist 4) and a 15-month subscription to Evernote Premium.
 Initially Firetask, BioShock 2, Painter Lite were 'locked' and were supposed to be unlocked as the sales grew.
 Firetask was supposed to be unlocked at 25.000 bundles sold, and the other two at an 'unknown' but supposedly higher sales figure.
 25% from each bundle sale was announced to be donated to the charity that users choose at purchase time, from the list put together by the MacHeist team.
-Clean My Mac was also offered as a referral reward.
+CleanMyMac was also offered as a referral reward.

 MacHeist 4 added a total of 6 more applications to the bundle: MacGourmet Deluxe 3, Printopia, Braid, Bartender, TuneUp and MoneyBag, unlocked Firetask and BioShock 2 ahead of time, sold 25,000 bundles of Painter Lite, and added three more days to the bundle sale duration.
 The final sales figures were: 44,149 bundles sold, raising $315,000 for charity and three times more for MacHeist and its partners.